WP-for-Church/Sermon-Manager/readme.txt

 ## Changelog ##
 ### 2.13.2 ###
 * New: Add an option to show date "Published" instead of date "Preached" in feed and frontend
+* Change: Use native player in Safari
+* Change: Separate "Preached" and "Published" dates in admin view
 * Fix: Excerpt meta box not showing up
 * Fix: Fix description not showing in the podcast feed
 * Fix: Fix memory leak when site has big number of sermons
 * Fix: Use non-localized dates in the RSS feed
-* Change: Use native player in Safari
-* Change: Separate "Preached" and "Published" dates in admin view
+* Fix: Fix issues with Sermon Browser importing

 ### 2.13.1 ###
 * New: Add `list_podcasts` shortcode (thanks @macbookandrew!)